-Aloo Paratha - One of the most popular paratha recipe from punjab.
+Aloo Paratha Recipe is one of the most popular paratha from punjab.
 Aloo paratha recipe is paratha stuffed with aloo mixture.

 The aloo or mixture can be made as per your taste and flavor.
 The stuffing which I am presenting here is very simple and easy to make.
 This Aloo Paratha recipe is my mom-in-law’s recipe.
 Aloo Parathas are a hot item at our place.
 In Punjab the parathas are made with lots of ghee and then served with dollops of white butter or makhan.
 White butter can be easily made at home.

 I have also shared aloo paratha dhaba style recipe.
-In another variation, aloo and pyaaz (onions) stuffing is used and the paratha is called aloo pyaaz ka paratha. another combination is to make aloo palak paratha in which the dough is kneaded with mashed potatoes, spinach puree and spices.
+In another variation, aloo and pyaaz (onions) stuffing is used and the paratha is called aloo pyaaz ka paratha. another combination is to make aloo palak paratha in which the dough is kneaded with mashed potatoes, spinach puree and spices or this aloo gobi paratha.

-Lets start Step by Step Aloo Paratha Recipe:
+Lets start Step by Step Punjabi Aloo Paratha Recipe:

-- Firstly, boil the potatoes or aloos and peel them.
+- Firstly, boil the potatoes or aloo and peel them.

-- Chop the aloos and add all the spice powders, green chillies, salt.
+- Chop the aloo and add all the spice powders, green chillies, salt.

-- Mash the aloos with the spice mixtures.
+- Mash the aloo with the spice mixtures.

 - Dust the board with wheat flour.
 Take well kneaded dough made from wheat flour.
 Take two medium sized balls from the dough and roll these into a circle of about 3 or 3.5 inches.